nathivitas/django-minikube/README.md

 ## Compose sample application

+### Naty's message: being a  MAC user has its disadvantages, had to set up my entire environment and that was an inconvenience and delay.
+### I started AKS in azure but ran into billing issues, then moved to minikube which I discovered misses a driver on MAC.

 ### Use with Docker Development Environments

 You can open this sample in the Dev Environments feature of Docker Desktop version 4.12 or later.